-Although informal discussions about technique and other writing issues are a constant at L'ATELIER, with spontaneous conversations about pacing and plot erupting over plates of cheese, we still dedicate time every afternoon for a deliberate and specific session on craft.
+Although informal discussions about technique and other writing issues are a constant at L'ATELIER, with spontaneous conversations about pacing and plot erupting over after-meal coffees, we still dedicate time every afternoon for a deliberate and specific session on craft.

 To give a sense about past craft session topics, here's what instructor Laura McCune-Poplin recently said about how the sessions have impacted her.